Inexact projected preconditioned gradient methods with variable metrics: a Lyapunov convergence theory (extended version): Numerical Experiments

-In this section, we demonstrate that the IPPGD method \eqref{PPGD0} and the modified method in \eqref{PPGD1_disc} can benefit the numerical solution of nonlinear PDEs.
 Here we focus on one type of quasilinear elliptic equations \cite{2016Han,1977Scheurer} whose diffusion coefficient depends on the gradients nonlinearly.
-It can be also applied to other nonlinear PDEs \cite{2020XuYouseptZou,2018HuangChenRui}.
+It can also be applied to other nonlinear PDEs \cite{2020XuYouseptZou,2018HuangChenRui}.
 On a domain $\Omega \subseteq \mathbb{R}^3$, we aim to find $u\in H^1_0(\Omega)$ such that

 Here, the function $\nu: \mathbb{R}^+_0 \rightarrow \mathbb{R}^+$ is a continuous function satisfying the following properties \cite{2020XuYouseptZou}. \begin{itemize}